M-o-a-T/moat/packaging/moat-util/README.rst

   Fixes some bugs and has a more reasonable API.
 Required for `yload`/`yprint`/`yformat`.

-* msgpack, obviously required for `pack`/`unpack` and `MsgReader`/`MsgWriter`.

 * asyncclick, required for `main_`/`wrap_main`.

+* Optionally: msgpack.

 MoaT does not depend on:

 * cbor2.
 Our implementation is shared with a version running on MicroPython and thus needs to be minimal.
-Also we want to support efficient async streaming.
+Also, we want to support efficient async streaming.

 CBOR Tags
 =========

-This package uses the following CBOR tags.
+The MoaT software uses the following CBOR tags.

-The author presumes that the proposed tags 202 and 203 generally useful beyond the confines of this specification and has submitted them to IANA.
+The author presumes that the proposed tags 202 and 203 are generally useful beyond the confines of this specification and has submitted them to IANA.